Wiki

 Long Tail.
 Now, I will

-look at Wikinomics
+look at Wikinomics.

 The authors of Wikinomics:

-How Mass Collaboration Changes Everything
+How Mass Collaboration Changes Everything are Dan

 Tapscott and Anthony Williams.